Contact Us

 Two "Think Tanks" have been held by the Club, one in the mid eighties and the other in December, 1991.
 The results of the last were an extensive advertising and recruitment campaign, more specific task allotments for the management committee and a change to include two independent selectors to work with the coaches.
 Better organisation resulting in better discipline was the reason a record number of fees were collected.

-Our 1992 Centenary year celebrations included a trip to Hong Kong for the 'Sevens', a Ball at Darling Harbour, a Mystery Lunch and a golf and test match day/night.
+Our 1992 Centenary year celebrations included a trip to Hong Kong for the 'Sevens', a Ball at Darling Harbour, a Mystery Lunch, golf and test match day/night.
 A Centenary Dinner and Reunion was held at Waratah Stadium and attended by over 165 people.
-Boronia Park was the venue for the Centenary Gala Day - 16 teams were hosted and the highlight of the day was the President's Fifteen playing a Suburban selection.
-First Grade played the year in a special Centenary Strip incorporating the light and dark blue colours used by the Club in the 1901's.
+Boronia Park was the venue for the Centenary Gala Day - 16 teams were hosted and the highlight of the day was the President's XV playing a Suburban selection.
+First Grade played the year in a special Centenary Strip incorporating the light and dark blue colours used by the Club in the 1890's.

 On the playing field the top four grades made it into the semi finals, with the top grades going on the Grand Finals.
 The Stockdale Cup (second grade) winning their Grand Final.
 We were second in the Second Division Club Championship.
 The Second Division Club Championship was ours in 1993 with the two top teams Barraclough and Stockdale Cups being runners up in the Grand Finals and third grade Blunt Cup being eliminated in the Final.
 Meetings and discussions were held about an amalgamation with Drummoyne.